Use the diagnostic app for vibration symptoms

 Engine mount wear

-Can allow the engine to shake more than normal.
+Can allow the engine to move more than normal and send vibration into the cabin.

 Car pulls to one side and vibrates